vda-lab/vda-lab.github.io/_posts/2019-09-17-beyond-sql.md

 ![]({{site.baseurl}}/assets/keyvalue-2.png)

 This type of database is very scalable, and allows for fast retrieval of values regardless of the number of items in the database.
-In addition, you can store whatever you want as a value; you don't have to specify the data type for the value.
+In addition, you can store whatever you want as a value; you don't have to specify the data type for that value.

 There basically exist only 2 rules when using a key/value store:
-1. Keys should be distinct: you can _never_ have two things with the same key.
+1. Keys should be unique: you can _never_ have two things with the same key.
 1. Queries on values are not possible: you cannot select a key/value pair based on something that is in the value.
 This is different from e.g. a relational database, where you use a `WHERE` clause to constrain a result set.
 The value should be considered as opaque.

 <img src="{{site.baseurl}}/assets/keyvalue-3.png" width="600px"/>